lowsound42/blog/content/posts/gobi.md

 think she is.
 That's not to say that she doesn't like or enjoy cycling, the activity.
 She's spent plenty of time on a bike.
 Her two modes of bike travel are on a buddy rider (a bike mounted seat for dogs) in front of me or in a dog carrier backpack behind me.

 Imagine a little bearded schnauzer, squinting as the wind blows in her face, perched on a little seat on the top tube of my bike.
 She occasionally turns back to me to give me a quick lick, or voice a teeny little *ruff* to assure me that things are still good.
-It's one of the great joys of my life.

 Geetha bikes ahead of us and Gobi zeroes in on her.
 She can't lose her in the traffic.
 I pedal to catch up and Gobi looks satisfied when we're riding in a tighter formation.
 The little lady likes when the pack is together.
+Rides like this are one of the great joys of my life.

 ![Gobi in her helmet and googles on my back](/buddyrider.jpg)